Joe Haeg

-Joe Haeg (born March 11, 1993) is an American football offensive tackle for the Cleveland Browns of the National Football League (NFL).
-He played college football at North Dakota State and was drafted by the Indianapolis Colts in the fifth round (155th overall) of the 2016 NFL Draft.
-He has also played for the Tampa Bay Buccaneers, and won Super Bowl LV with the team over the Kansas City Chiefs.
+Joe Haeg (born March 11, 1993) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football at North Dakota State and was drafted by the Indianapolis Colts in the fifth round (155th overall) of the 2016 NFL draft.
+He also played for the Tampa Bay Buccaneers, Pittsburgh Steelers, and Cleveland Browns, and won Super Bowl LV with Tampa Bay.

 Professional career

 Indianapolis Colts

-Haeg was drafted in the fifth round with the 155th overall pick in the 2016 NFL Draft by the Indianapolis Colts.
+Haeg was drafted in the fifth round with the 155th overall pick in the 2016 NFL draft by the Indianapolis Colts.
 He signed his rookie contract with the Colts on May 5, 2016.
 He played in 15 games with 14 starts as a rookie for the Colts.
 In 2017, he played in all 16 games, starting 15 at right tackle and right guard.

 In 2018, Haeg started two games at right tackle and one at left tackle before suffering an ankle injury in Week 3.
 He was placed on injured reserve on September 28, 2018.
 He was activated off injured reserve on December 1, 2018.
 He started two games at right guard upon his return in place of an injured Mark Glowinski.